Canada vs Australia PR, Move from US (IT Salary, Culture)

 Working in US with Canada, Australia Citizenship

-Once you get Canada or Australian citizenship, US gives an option for each country to work in US using a special type of work visa called TN visa for Canada and E3 visa for Australians.
+Once you get Canada or Australian citizenship, the US gives an option for each country to work in the US using a special type of work visa called TN visa for Canada and an E3 visa for Australians.

 TN and E3 visa are other than L and H1B work visas.